-A Windows application for designing passive crossovers originally based on the UI format of the Passive Crossover Designer spreadsheet by Jeff Bagby.
+A Windows application for designing passive crossovers originally based on the UI format of the Passive Crossover Designer spreadsheet by Jeff Bagby developed entirely using C#.

-Windows Passive Crossover Designer (WinPCD) began as a Windows application intended to emulate the Excel spreadsheet created by Jeff Bagby.
+Windows Passive Crossover Designer (WinPCD) began as a Windows application, written in C# (no Excel backend), intended to emulate the Excel spreadsheet created by Jeff Bagby.
 The latter has been widely used and is very popular with the hobbyist crowd.
 Many users contributed to it by way of testing and making suggestions to Jeff.
 Over time he incorporated many of those requests as well as expanding it with his own ideas.
 The end result was the last incarnation that he released, v7, prior to my undertaking the creation of the WinPCD.
-Although many of us have used other software for design for many years, the ease of use and intuitiveness of the PCD made it first (and for many the only) program when starting a project.
+Although many of us have used other software for design for many years, the ease of use and intuitiveness of the PCD made it the first (and for many the only) program when starting a project.
 I liked it for quick tests of first trials of a new design.

 I did some research on power response for the changes I made to the calculation in WinPCD.
 It seemed like a good place to start in providing some detail into the options that until now have been primarily found in help files in the program.
 I may add more here.
 I've yet to make any additional training videos since a very early version.
 That is still on my to-do list.